| Title: | Complex Hierarchy Questions in Network Meta-Analysis |

 the relative effect is considered independently of whether

-is "desirable"
+small.values is "desirable" or "undesirable".

 Composition of conditions for more complex queries: